2017 Scholarship Recipients

 The Nebraska Independent Crop Consultant Association (NICCA) annually awards scholarships to qualifying students that have worked for NICCA members as Summer Interns.
-NICCA has awarded scholarships to each of the following students:
+The Membership of NICCA approved a motion to award a $400.00 scholarship to each of the following students:

-Thanks also go out to outgoing officers Mark Kottmeyer (President), Nick Lenhoff (Executive Board), Regan Kucera (Executive Board) and Jason Welker (Executive Board) for their service to the association in 2016.
-NICCA would also like to extend it's appreciation to the members who served on committees in 2016.
+Thanks also go out to outgoing officers Tim Hodge (President), James Geis (Executive Board), Mark Debban (Executive Board) and Dustin Rohde (Executive Board) for their service to the association in 2017.
+NICCA would also like to extend it's appreciation to the members who served on committees in 2017.

 NICCA members can now use online forms to update their contact information and register for meetings.
 Prospective members, member companies and students can now apply for new member applications, Friends of NICCA applications and NICCA scholarships.

 New member application